rubcstswe/bia101-introduction-to-programming/src/src/Unit3/1-functions.md

 greet_person()  # Output: Hello, Human!
 You are 0 years old. greet_person(age=25, name="Alice")  # Output: Hello, Alice!
 You are 25 years old.
-# In the code above with keyword arguments, the order of the arguments does not matter
+# In the code above with keyword arguments, the order/sequence of the arguments does not matter

 # =======================================
 # Function with positional arguments
 def greet_person(name, age):
     print(f"Hello, {name}!
 You are {age} years old.")

-# The order matters here
+# The order/sequence matters here
 greet_person("Alice", 25)  # Output: Hello, Alice!
 You are 25 years old.

 # =======================================